mpieces/RPN-Calculator/README.md

 ```

 At this point you should see "RPN Calculator" in your terminal. 🎉🎉🎉
-enter 1+ numbers (separated by spaces) and then either hit 'Enter' or add operators after the numbers.

 ### How to use the calculator
 #### Example Input/Output